Financial Literacy & Data Protection for Young Adults

 It's best to install a virtual private network (VPN) on mobile devices.
 This keeps users safe by encrypting any data sent to servers and preventing hackers from reading it.

 There was a time when online transactions came with a touch of skepticism.
 However, those who grew up in the digital age have a higher degree of trust in online payment methods.
 They even allow mobile applications to connect directly to their bank accounts.
 This method is known as peer-to-peer payments and is used by popular fund-sharing platforms like Venmo and CashApp.

 The dangerous thing about P2P transactions is that they're instantaneous.
 Sending money this way is like putting cash directly in the recipient's hand.
 The platform doesn't hold the funds at any time, so refunds aren't possible for scammed victims.
 This makes P2P inherently less secure than credit card transactions that delay sending money.

-The rising comfort with online billing and payments provides cybercriminals with many new avenues for cyber attack.
+The rising comfort with online billing and payments provides cybercriminals with many new avenues for cyber attacks.
 However, most dangers are avoidable with just a bit of awareness.
 Check out this resource for a more in-depth guide on how to stay safe online.